jszwedko/go-circleci/README.md

 For the CLI that uses this library (or to see more example usages), please see [circleci-cli](https://github.com/jszwedko/circleci-cli).

-Currently in alpha, so the library API may change -- please use your favorite Go dependency management solution.

 See [GoDoc](http://godoc.org/github.com/jszwedko/go-circleci) for API usage.

 Feature requests and issues welcome!